 CULTURE & ITS DISCONTENTS 2023 endeavors to bring together scholars from a wide range of disciplines and denominations for an exciting international conference that takes both scholarship and faith seriously.
-Congress Venue: JIS Symposium 2023 is co-sponsored by IIR-ICSA-JIS in the City of the Roses–the world-famous Tournament of Roses–in sunny Southern California, with many cultural/sightseeing opportunities.
-Send Abstracts (250 words) to: Dr. O. Gruenwald, JIS Editor, 1065 Pine Bluff Dr., Pasadena, CA 91107, USA, per e-mail (no attachments) by: March 1, 2023 to: JIS Symposium 2023 (click for e-mail).
+Congress Venue: JIS Symposium 2023 is co-sponsored by IIR-ICSA-JIS in the City of the Roses–the world-famous Tournament of Roses–in sunny Southern California, with many cultural/sightseeing opportunities (via Zoom).
+Send Abstracts (250 words) to: Dr. O. Gruenwald, JIS Editor, 1065 Pine Bluff Dr., Pasadena, CA 91107, USA, per e-mail (no attachments) by: March 15, 2023 to: JIS Symposium 2023 (click for e-mail).
 Include: Paper Title, First & Last Name, faculty or student, mailing address, phone & e-mail.
 Publication: Fully-developed papers will be considered for publication in the Journal of Interdisciplinary Studies XXXVI 2024.
-Bonus: All attendees will receive a complimentary JIS copy.
-Congress Web: https://www.jis3.org/symposium2023.
-Registration: Symposium participants must preregister: $100 by 15 March 2023; $125 after 15 April 2023; $150 after 15 May 2023.
-Please note that there are no travel grants: participants (or their institutions) are expected to pay all expenses, including a modest registration fee (non-refundable, but tax-deductible).
-For less expensive lodging, contact: www.visitpasadena.com.
+Bonus: Registration includes a complimentary JIS copy.
+Conference Web: https://www.jis3.org/symposium2023.
+Registration (tax-deductible): Symposium participants must preregister: $50 by 15 April 2023; $75 after 15 April 2023; $100 after 15 May 2023.
+For those wishing to visit Pasadena, contact: www.visitpasadena.com.

 CULTURE & ITS DISCONTENTS 2023 SYMPOSIUM STRUCTURE: